-What to do about it: This household toxin can be found in scented products like laundry detergent, dish soap, air freshener, and even toilet paper.
+What to do about it: This household toxin can be found in scented products like laundry detergent, dish soap and air freshener.
 Companies do not need to disclose what is in their fragrances by law, so unless you see scent ingredients listed on a label, it’s best to opt for fragrance-free whenever possible to eliminate the risk of phthalate exposure.
 You will also want to avoid plug-in air fresheners and aerosol sprays.
 The EWG warns of using these products as they can trigger allergies and often contain suspected endocrine disruptors.

 Hidden Toxin: Scented Candles

 What to do about it: Studies have found that as many as 30% of candles contain heavy metals (including lead!) in their wicks to make the wicks firmer, according to Thank Your Body.
 When burned, these lead-laden candle wicks release five times the amount of lead considered hazardous to kids!
 As an alternative, you can make your own simmering potpourri by boiling lemon, rosemary or other herbs, and cinnamon on the stove, or diffuse safe essential oils (see above!).
 But if candles are still your thing, that’s OK too!
 Just be sure to look for 100% beeswax candles with cotton wicks.

 What to do about it: Sodium Hydroxide is also known as lye, and it can be found in oven cleaning solutions and drain opening liquids.
 It is extremely harsh and corrosive and can cause burns to skin and eyes.
 Best way to avoid this harmful toxin?
 Don't use it.
 Baking soda solutions work on grimy ovens just as well—they just require a little more elbow grease.